-Baue has always been a family business.
-Founded in 1935 by Lisa’s grandfather, Arthur C. Baue, and continued under her father, David C. Baue, it’s still family owned and operated.
-Today, the business has a team of close to 100 staff, including Lisa, her son, John Baue Devaney, and her brother, Paul Baue.
+Baue has always been a family operated business.
+Founded in 1935 by Lisa’s grandfather, Arthur C. Baue, and continued under her father, David C. Baue, it’s still family run and operated.
+Today, the business has a team of close to 100 staff, including Lisa and her son, John Baue Devaney.
 Under Lisa’s leadership, Baue has grown from one funeral home to three beautiful locations, offering a wide range of unique services, from cemetery and preplanning services to grief counseling and pet memorialization.
 Lisa and her team constantly strive to provide new and meaningful services to meet the growing and diverse needs of their community, through care that is not only compassionate but also comprehensive.

 Ultimately Lisa Baue is a home town girl, who graduated in 1974 from St. Charles High School and went on to receive a Bachelor of Arts degree from the University of Missouri, Columbia.
 She then graduated from the National Foundation of Funeral Service Management School in Evanston, IL, where she served as a member of their board of directors and an instructor of its Management School for many years.
 She’s a natural leader, who not only steers the Baue team but is also a nationally recognized speaker in her profession, conducting educational programs and training to funeral service professionals.

 Lisa is passionate about giving back to her community.
-Over the years, she has served on numerous community boards and is a current member of Selected Independent Funeral Homes Board of Directors, a member of Hope Lutheran Church Parish Council, the Rotary Club of St Charles and the Partners for Progress organization.
+Over the years, she has served on numerous community boards and is a member of Hope Lutheran Church Parish Council, the Rotary Club of St Charles and the Partners for Progress organization.
 She has been involved in organizations as diverse as the St. Charles Crime Stoppers Program, the St. Charles County Salvation Army Council and the Economic Development Council of St. Charles County.
 In addition her volunteering for these community groups, Lisa is a certified Stephen Leader, and she has worked as a volunteer mentoring others who support and care for people going through difficult times in their lives.